bsafdi/NPTFit/docs/Example7_Galactic_Center_nonPoissonian.rst

     n.perform_scan(nlive=100)

-This can take up to an hour to run.
+This can take **up to an hour to run**.
 The output of this run will be analyzed in detail in the next example.

 .. code:: python